ecbush/xenoGI/README.rst

 An ``example/`` directory is included in this repository.

+The sections below give some instructions about how to run xenoGI on this example.
+You can use this to make sure you've installed it properly and so forth.
+The github repository also contains a TUTORIAL which you can run through after completing the README.

 The basic method works on a set of species with known phylogenetic relationships.
 In the example, these species are: E. coli K12, E. coli ATCC 11775, E. fergusonii and S. bongori.
+In cases where you don't know the species tree, xenoGI has methods to help you reconstruct it.

 Required files
 ~~~~~~~~~~~~~~